Mljet National Park with saltwater lakes surrounded by pine forest

 April–June

-Ideal weather for hiking, cycling, and exploring the national park.
-Lush greenery and pleasant temperatures throughout.
+Ideal weather for hiking, cycling and exploring the national park.
+Lush greenery and comfortable temperatures throughout the island.

 • Lush Mediterranean vegetation